Ensuring child safety is fundamental to the mission of Boys & Girls Clubs of Santa Cruz County

 - Mental Health First Aid, a national program that teaches skills to recognize and respond to signs of mental illness and substance abuse

 - Crisis Text Line, a confidential text message service for youth in times of crisis

 Locally, Boys & Girls Clubs of Santa Cruz County partners with:

 - Family Service Agency of Central Coast for member, family and staff support and counseling to help face life’s challenges and crisis situations.

-- Our terrific law enforcement partners: Santa Cruz Police Department, Santa Cruz County Sheriff’s Office, Scotts Valley Police Department
+- Our local law enforcement partners: Santa Cruz Police Department, Santa Cruz County Sheriff’s Office, Scotts Valley Police Department.

 Nationally, Boys & Girls Clubs of America has advocated for the passage of the U.S. PROTECT Act, which improved background screening systems and access.
 The national organization has also partnered with the FBI, the National Center for Missing & Exploited Children and the Centers for Disease Control to contribute to the development of safety practices that benefit ALL youth-serving organizations.